Jeffrey-P-McAteer/dtg-printer-tool/readme.md

 ## Usage (rconn tool)

-The rconn tool works by running 2 processes: one on the printer to create .xml files in `TODO ORDERS DIR`, and one on the operator's PC to read in scanned UPC codes and send them to the printer process over the network.
+The rconn tool works by running 2 processes: one on the printer to create .xml files in the printer's `/home/aeoon/AeoonPrint/orders` directory, and one on the operator's PC to read in scanned UPC codes and send them to the printer process over the network.

 ### Printer setup